 If there is something that you really need to do but feel extremely anxious over, sharing your thoughts and feelings can be very beneficial.

 Anxiety stems from thinking, so sharing what is going on in your mind can help in two ways.
-Firstly, it can help you to overcome social anxiety as you are taking the power out of the thoughts by sharing them.
-Secondly, another persons perspective can be very helpful in separating the truth from the false.
+Firstly, it can help you to overcome social anxiety as you are taking the power out of your thoughts by sharing them.
+Secondly, another person's perspective can be very helpful in separating the truth from the false.

 Also, picking up the phone and speaking to someone you trust is a social act in itself.
 Congratulate yourself for doing this!